 May 14, 2020

-How much do you know about our incredible natural world?
-Here are 12 amazing facts about our endangered animal friends — from brainy and musical whales, to the highly evolved polar bear, to the odd quirks of tigers and orangutans.
+Here are 12 amazing facts about endangered animals — from brainy and musical whales, to the highly evolved polar bear, to the odd quirks of tigers and orangutans.

 © Greenpeace / Tom Jefferson